Schedule of Events

 Add session to My Planner

-Meet the Dean, Associate Deans, and Assistant Dean for Student Affairs and become aquainted with the College of Health and Human Services (CHHS) and its seven undergraduate programs: foods & nutrition, gerontology, kinesiology, nursing, public health, social work, and speech, language, & hearing sciences.
+Meet the dean, associate deans, and assistant dean for Student Affairs and become acquainted with the College of Health and Human Services (CHHS) and its seven undergraduate programs: foods and nutrition; gerontology; kinesiology; nursing; public health; social work; and speech, language, and hearing sciences.
 Learn more about how the CHHS is preparing students for careers in health and social service fields, and the many exciting learning opportunities the college provides!

 Fowler College of Business (First-Years)